gohugoio/hugo/docs/content/overview/configuration.md

     title:                      ""
     # if true, use /filename.html instead of /filename/
     uglyURLs:                   false
-    #if true, use dates in filenames e.g. 2017-01-31-mypostname.md
-    useFilenameDateAsFallback:  false
     # Do not make the url/path to lowercase
     disablePathToLower:         false
     # if true, auto-detect Chinese/Japanese/Korean Languages in the content. (.Summary and .WordCount can work properly in CJKLanguage)